moorepants/dissertation/davisbicycle.rst

-Both the VectorNav VN-100 and the NI USB-6218 were connected to a small ASUS EEEPC netbook which was mounted on the rear rack of the bicycle, :ref:`Figure 31 <figLaptop>`.
+Both the VectorNav VN-100 and the NI USB-6218 were connected to a small ASUS EEEPC netbook which was mounted on the rear rack of the bicycle, :ref:`Figure 11.31<figLaptop>`.
 The devices were controlled and the data logged using Matlab.
 I interacted with the VN-100 with Matlab's Serial I/O toolbox and the NI USB-6218 with the Data Acquisition Toolbox.
-A custom program written within Matlab's Graphical User Interface framework was designed to allow the user to set meta data before each run, arm the system, and view the raw data signals after the run, :ref:`Figure 32 <figDAQGUI>`.
+A custom program written within Matlab's Graphical User Interface framework was designed to allow the user to set meta data before each run, arm the system, and view the raw data signals after the run, :ref:`Figure 11.32<figDAQGUI>`.
 The general features are as
 follows:

 - Automatically increments run numbers